PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/297-q4-2020-progress-report.md

 overflows and transfers another 0xFFFF quadwords on top of the underflowed one, this correctly emulates that.

-I did have to do a \"kind of\" hack to make Mana Khemia work properly, the game relies on the IPU to take some time to decode macroblocks, but we handle them instantly, so I had to place an artificial delay on starting the DMA to let it catch up and do what it needs to do.
-It shouldn\'t have any negative impacts.
+I did have to do a "kind of" hack to make Mana Khemia work properly, the game relies on the IPU to take some time to decode macroblocks, but we handle them instantly, so I had to place an artificial delay on starting the DMA to let it catch up and do what it needs to do.
+It shouldn't have any negative impacts.

-**[ \[Enhancement\] ]{style="color: #00ccff;"}
+**<span style="color: #00ccff;"> \[Enhancement\] </span>
 [\#3936](https://github.com/PCSX2/pcsx2/pull/3936) BIOS/HLE: Use BIOS
 settings on Fastboot.
 By [refractionpcsx2](https://github.com/refractionpcsx2) .**